-Over time, the proportion of babies born between 20 and 36 weeks remained steady (8.2% in 2009 compared with 8.6% in 2019), while the proportion born between 37 and 39 weeks increased (for example, babies born at 38 weeks increased from 19% in 2009 to 23% in 2019) and the proportion born from 40 weeks onwards decreased (for example, babies born at 40 weeks decreased from 27% in 2009 to 21% in 2019).
+The proportion of babies born between 20 and 36 weeks remained steady between 2011 (8.3%) and 2021 (8.2%) with a peak of 8.7% reached most recently in 2018, while the proportion born between 37 and 39 weeks increased (for example, babies born at 38 weeks increased from 19% in 2011 to 23% in 2021) and the proportion born from 40 weeks onwards decreased (for example, babies born at 40 weeks decreased from 25% in 2011 to 20% in 2021).

-The vast majority of babies (91%) in Australia are born at term (37–41 weeks).
+Most babies (92%) in Australia are born at term (37–41 weeks), with 32% at early term (37 or 38 weeks) and 60% at full term (39–41 weeks).
 This is similar across the states and territories and has been stable over time.

-Almost 1 in 10 babies (8.6%) were born pre-term and of these the majority were born between 32 and 36 completed weeks.
+Almost 1 in 10 babies (8.2%) were born pre-term and of these the majority were born between 32 and 36 completed weeks.

-Babies born to mothers who smoked at any point during pregnancy were more likely to be born pre-term (12.8%) than babies born to mothers who had not smoked (8.0%).
+Babies born to mothers who smoked at any point during pregnancy were more likely to be born pre-term (13%) than babies born to mothers who had not smoked (7.6%).

-Most singleton babies were born at term (93%), while twins and babies of other multiple births were more likely to be born pre-term (65% for twins and 98% for other multiples).
+Most singleton babies were born at term (93%), while twins and babies of other multiple births were more likely to be born pre-term (57% for twins and 100% for other multiples).

 For more information on gestational age see National Perinatal Data Collection annual update data table 3.5.